-The Library supports curriculum and literacy by providing resources for class assignments, current and varied options for recreational reading, and access to computers, electronic databases, iPads, E-books and the Internet.
+The Learning Commons supports curriculum and literacy by providing resources for class assignments, current and varied options for recreational reading, and access to computers, electronic databases, E-books and the Internet.
 Specialized spaces are available for class instruction, independent study and collaborative learning.
 Teacher-Librarians are available to assist students and classes with research and reading skills as well as to provide instruction on information and technological literacy.
-Please see Ms. Simpson in the Library for more information.
+Please see the Learning Commons website for more information: